Voting access is under attack as the countdown to Election Day 2018 begins

 Absentee ballot fraud also occurs on behalf of institutionalized seniors who may be incapacitated, Churchwell said.

-That gave the GOP an opportunity to control post-Census redistricting in 2011 – and they took advantage, using improved mapping technology to craft favorable political districts at the expense of Democrats.
+That gave Republicans an opportunity to control post-Census redistricting in 2011 — and they took advantage, using improved mapping technology to craft favorable political districts at the expense of Democrats.

 The national redistricting effort, dubbed “Operation REDMAP,” helped Republicans capture more seats in Congress and in state-level races in 2012, 2014 and 2016.
 Today, Republicans control both state legislative chambers in 31 states, while Democrats lead both chambers in just 12 states.